fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Get-ServiceFabricPartitionDataLossProgress.md

 ```

 ## DESCRIPTION
-The **Get-ServiceFabricPartitionDataLossProgress** cmdlet gets the progress of a data loss operation in Azure Service Fabric.
+The **Get-ServiceFabricPartitionDataLossProgress** cmdlet gets the progress of a data loss fault operation in Azure Service Fabric.
-Initiate a data loss operation by using the [Start-ServiceFabricPartitionDataLoss](./Start-ServiceFabricPartitionDataLoss.md) cmdlet.
+Initiate a data loss fault operation using the [Start-ServiceFabricPartitionDataLoss](./Start-ServiceFabricPartitionDataLoss.md) cmdlet.

 ## EXAMPLES

-### Example 1: Check progress of data loss operation
+### Example 1: Check progress of data loss fault operation

 ```
 PS C:\>Get-ServiceFabricPartitionDataLossProgress -OperationId d3f12b09-6a90-4745-a4fc-3f92149a7419
     State ProgressResult